SGrondin/bitconcat/README.md

 bc.getData(); //Returns [249]
 ```

+Calling pad() will append just enough zeroes to create an additional full byte, only if there's a number of bits not divisible by 8.

+getNbBits() returns the number of bits in the instance.

 Note: Due to Javascript's limitations, it is not possible to append or prepend more than 25 bits at a time without losing data.
 Call prepend() and append() multiple times instead.

 Note: For optimal performance, when prepending bits, only call getData() once after prepending everything.
 Basically, do not alternate between calling prepend() and getData().